After an incredibly difficult year, Films on the Green returned in 2021 with a special hybrid edition and an exciting lineup of international cinema.

 It is said that music soothes the soul.
-Featuring a legendary Miles Davis score in the classic French film Elevator to the Gallows; Tuareg guitar music in Mdou Moctar in Akounak Tedalat Taja Tazoughai; Bossa Nova by Carlos Jobim and Luis Bonfá in Black Orpheus; flamenco rhythms in Vengo; and Daft Punk in Interstella 5555, there is plenty of soothing to be found in our lineup.
+Featuring a legendary Miles Davis score in the classic French film Elevator to the Gallows; Tuareg guitar music in Mdou Moctar in Akounak Tedalat Taja Tazoughai; Bossa Nova by Carlos Jobim and Luis Bonfá in Black Orpheus; flamenco rhythms in Vengo; and Daft Punk in Interstella 5555, there was plenty of soothing to be found in our lineup.

 Free and open to the public.
 All films are shown with English subtitles.
 Screenings begin at 8:30PM.